BrandonQDo/personal-spending-analysis/README.md

 This project analyzes multi-month credit card transaction data to identify category-level spending trends.

 ## Overview
-- Manually categorized transactions into groups such as Entertainment, Transportation, Dining, Subscriptions, Groceries, and Other
+- Categorized transactions into groups such as Entertainment, Transportation, Dining, Subscriptions, Groceries, and Other
 - Calculated totals and averages to summarize spending patterns
-- Created visualizations to better understand how spending changed over time
+- Created a bar chart to better understand how spending changed over time

 ## Dataset
 - Source: Personal credit card transactions manually recorded from mobile app statements
-- Fields: Date, Merchant, Category (assigned), Amount
 - Process: Transactions were manually entered and categorized to create a structured dataset for analysis

 ## Key Insights